-During the operationalization of the Framework for Strategic Sustainable Development, organizations must find a way to prioritise the actions that come from their initial brainstorms (usually during the D step of the ABCD approach).
-This can be done using these three strategic prioritization questions:
+During the operationalization of the Framework for Strategic Sustainable Development, organisations must find a way to prioritise the actions that come from their initial brainstorms (usually during the D step of the ABCD approach).
+This can be done using these three strategic prioritisation questions:

 Is this action moving you toward or away from sustainability vision?